michaelchimento/STbayes/README.md

 STb_summary(full_fit, digits = 4)
 STb_summary(asocial_fit, digits = 4)
 ```
-Next we can extract the LOO-PSIS scores and add them to our plots of the estimated times:
+We can extract the LOOIC and add them to our plots of the estimated times:
 ``` r
 # extract WAIC and labels
 loo_output = STb_compare(full_fit, asocial_fit, method="loo-psis")